rontarrant/gtkDcoding/docs/_posts/2019-05-28-0039-file-save-as-dialog.md

 _parentWindow.setTitle(filename);
 ```

-And that brings us to our second topic…
+And that brings us to our second topic...

 ## Filename Reflection in the Titlebar